Prcnsi/Prcnsi/README.md

 ### Hi there 👋

-Welcome to visit my page!
-I am majoring in artificial intelligence at Dong-A University and I'm interested in Large Language model.
+Welcome to my profile!
+This is an overview of my github activities.
+You can see what I did and what I'm planning to do